Ingersoll Watches Review

 This could sit on anyone’s wrist at work, out on the town, but I would not use it while sweating on a run – it would ruin the leather.
 In that case, you can go with the all stainless steel Ingersoll watch shown below.

 Ingersoll have certainly not ignored the ladies, and the Regent Quartz is a stylish option for sure.

-The dial is pure white, with a recessed inner that is also guilloched with a unique seconds sub-dial at 6 o’clock.
+The dial of this Ingersoll watch is pure white, with a recessed inner that is also guilloched with a unique seconds sub-dial at 6 o’clock.
 The hour markers are also creatively done using crystals, with Arabic numerals every 3 hours.

-The rest of the watch is pure dress in style, with a stainless steel case and black alligator leather band.
+The rest is pure dress in style, with a stainless steel case and black alligator leather band.
 And smartly, this dress watch uses a quartz movement to allow easy hiding under a shirt sleeve!

 6. Ingersoll Women's Micky Mouse